wowsiddanth/tp/docs/DeveloperGuide.md

     * 1b1. nustracker shows an error message, informing the user that the file name they have chosen is invalid.
   Use case ends.

 <br><br>

-**<u>Use case UC11 - Find the students attending a certain event</u>**

-**Preconditions:** -

-**Guarantees:** The list of students is not altered

-**MSS:**

-1. User requests to filter students by event name
-2.  nustracker displays a list of students who are attending that event

-    Use case ends.

-**Extensions:**
-* 2a.
-The list of students is empty.

-  Use case ends.

-* 2b.
-The event name specified does not exit.

-    * 2b1. nustracker shows an error message, informing the user that the event does not exist.

-        Use case ends.

-<br><br>

 ### Non-Functional Requirements